HaujetZhao/QuickCut/languages/README.md

 ## Translation Help

+### Before Translate

+Each class of the QuickCut is a part of translation.
+Check out whick part is under translation in issue page.
+If you decide to translate some parts, please first open an issue to notify every that this part is under work, so that others won't repeat the wheels.

+### How to Translate

 Different language translation have the same process, so I'll just take translating to English as example.

 First make sure you have `pyside2` installed by executing `pip install pyside2`